MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/resource-consistency/overview.md

 ## Deployment consistency

-Building on top of the base resource grouping mechanism, most cloud platforms provide a system for using templates to deploy your resources to the cloud environment.
+Building on top of the base resource grouping mechanism, the Azure platform provides a system for using templates to deploy your resources to the cloud environment.
 You can use templates to create consistent organization and naming conventions when deploying workloads, enforcing those aspects of your resource deployment and management design.

 [Azure Resource Manager templates](/azure/azure-resource-manager/resource-group-overview#template-deployment) allow you to repeatedly deploy your resources in a consistent state using a predetermined configuration and resource group structure.
 Resource Manager templates help you define a set of standards as a basis for your deployments.

-For example, you can have a standard template for deploying a web server workload that contains two virtual machines as web servers combined with a load balancer to manage traffic between the servers.
-You can then reuse this template to create structurally identical deployments whenever a new web server workload is needed, only changing the deployment name and IP addresses involved.
+For example, you can have a standard template for deploying a web server workload that contains two virtual machines as web servers combined with a load balancer to distribute traffic between the servers.
+You can then reuse this template to create structurally identical set of virtual machines and load balancer whenever this type of workload is needed, only changing the deployment name and IP addresses involved.

 Note that you can also programmatically deploy these templates and integrate them with your CI/CD systems.